opendaylight/transportpce/docs/developer-guide.rst

 ~~~~~~~~~~~~~~~~~~

 Use the *service handler* module to create any end-to-end connectivity service on an OpenROADM
 network.
-Two kind of end-to-end "optical" services are managed by TransportPCE:
+Two different kinds of end-to-end "optical" services are managed by TransportPCE:
-- 100GE service from client port to client port of two transponders (TPDR)
+- 100GE/400GE services from client port to client port of two transponders (TPDR)
 - Optical Channel (OC) service from client add/drop port (PP port of SRG) to client add/drop port of
 two ROADMs.

 For these services, TransportPCE automatically invokes *renderer* module to create all required
 interfaces and cross-connection on each device supporting the service.
-As an example, the creation of a 100GE service implies among other things, the creation of OCH, OTU4
+As an example, the creation of a 100GE service implies among other things, the creation of OCH or
-and ODU4 interfaces on the Network port of TPDR devices.
+Optical Tributary Signal (OTSi), OTU4 and ODU4 interfaces on the Network port of TPDR devices.
+The creation of a 400GE service implies the creation of OTSi, OTUC4, ODUC4 and ODU4 interfaces on
+the Network port of TPDR devices.

 Since Magnesium SR2, the *service handler* module directly manages some end-to-end otn
 connectivity services.